stormpath/stormpath.github.io/angularjs/guide/_sources/access_control.txt

 API Security
 --------------------------

 Don't forget to secure your API!
-While we provide these convenience methods in AngularJS, you need to protect your server APIs as well.
+While we provide these convenient methods in Angular, you need to protect your server APIs as well.
 If you are using our Express SDK, you can use the `Authorization Middleware`_ to help with this.